-I also communicated relevant identified laws and regulations and potential fraud risks to all audit team members and remained alert to any indications of fraud or non-compliance with laws and regulations throughout the audit.
+I also communicated relevant identified laws and regulations and potential fraud risks to all audit team members and remained alert to any indications of fraud or noncompliance with laws and regulations throughout the audit.

-The extent to which my procedures are capable of detecting irregularities, including fraud, is affected by the inherent difficulty in detecting irregularities, the effectiveness of Rhondda Cynon Taf County Borough Council and its Group's controls, and the nature, timing and extent of the audit procedures performed.
+The extent to which my procedures are capable of detecting irregularities, including fraud, is affected by the inherent difficulty in detecting irregularities, the effectiveness of the Council's and Group's controls, and the nature, timing and extent of the audit procedures performed.